BenBarahona/arg25-Projects/praxy/README.md

 PraxY represents a transformative step toward a resilient, intelligent healthcare ecosystem.
 Through AI replication of medical expertise and blockchain-based integrity protection, it bridges the gap between human experience and digital precision.

 By integrating encrypted communication, zero-knowledge verification, and continuous learning, PraxY not only prevents medical errors but also elevates the entire standard of care.

+- Learned how to integrate account abstraction and use it in conjunction with Semaphore to build a flow where a user can access a resource using zero-knowledge proofs without revealing their identity.
+My main takeaway was understanding the full implementation: linking commitments to an identity, generating the proof, and finally verifying it.
+I also gained new knowledge about account abstraction itself—how it works and how it can be implemented using the frontend skills I already have.

 ## Next Steps